turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 ## Intro

 We'll build out an app where a user should be able to add movies to their cart.
-The added movies are not saved to the database until the user has decided.
+The added movies are not saved to the database until the user has decided so.

 ## Code-Along